Is PGS worth it? Probably not, and here is why

 This means, if you are young and have plenty of beautiful, healthy eggs and embryos, you can test them all with PGS and finally take only the very best ones.
 But if you have only a few eggs and embryos during an IVF, it comes close to a tragedy if you pay for this expensive procedure, to then discard embryos which would have given a healthy baby if only they got a chance to implant.

-Lately I’ve had several questions in my consulting sessions (here you can read how to find me when you have a question) from women who actually banked embryos one by one over the course of one year or even longer…to then find out after a PGS that NONE of the embryos was perfect.
+Lately I’ve had several questions in my consulting sessions from women who actually banked embryos one by one over the course of one year or even longer…to then find out after a PGS that NONE of the embryos was perfect.

 How devastating is that?